What is Lean3?

 Today’s so-called Best Practice is static, frozen in time.
 It’s a command-and-control approach to standardisation, a top-down 2nd Generation approach.
 Best Practice needs to give way to living, practical Good Practice.
-This will the basis of 3rd Generation Project Management, a 21st century approach inspired by the open source movement.
+This will the basis of 3rd Generation Project Management, a 21st century approach inspired by Lean Manufacturing.

 Good Practice is used and reused

 We need dynamic Good Practice, based on what really works in practice.
 Designed for use, not for sale.
 Actually used; and improved by the people who use it.
 And designed for reuse, by any other team working on a similar activity or in a subsequent project.

 This is a team-based approach, where Good Practice is developed at the point of use.
 It is a bottom-up, collaborative 3rd Generation approach.